The Great American Bash (1995)

-The 1995 Great American Bash was the fifth Great American Bash professional wrestling pay-per-view event produced by World Championship Wrestling (WCW), and ninth Great American Bash event overall.
+The 1995 Great American Bash was a professional wrestling pay-per-view event produced by World Championship Wrestling (WCW).
+It was the fifth Great American Bash under the WCW banner and ninth Great American Bash event overall.
 It took place on June 18, 1995, at the Hara Arena in Dayton, Ohio.
 This was the first Great American Bash event in nearly three years, with the last event taking place in 1992.

 Seven matches were contested at the event.
 The main event was a standard wrestling match between Ric Flair and Randy Savage, which was part of a rivalry stemming from a match in a tournament to crown the new United States Heavyweight Champion.
 Flair defeated Savage.
-The undercard featured many matches including a tournament final for the United States Heavyweight Championship between Sting and Meng.
+The undercard featured several matches including a tournament final for the United States Heavyweight Championship between Sting and Meng.
 Sting defeated Meng to win the title.

 Production

 Background

 The Great American Bash is a professional wrestling event established in 1985.
 It was first produced by the National Wrestling Alliance's (NWA) Jim Crockett Promotions (JCP) and aired on closed-circuit television before becoming a pay-per-view event in 1988; JCP was rebranded as World Championship Wrestling (WCW) later that same year.
 WCW then seceded from the NWA in 1991.
-The 1995 event was the fifth Great American Bash event promoted by WCW and ninth overall.
+The 1995 event was the fifth Great American Bash event promoted by WCW and the ninth overall.
 The event took place on June 18, 1995, at the Hara Arena in Dayton, Ohio.
 It was the first Great American Bash event held since the 1992 event.